dlion/domenicoluciani/_posts/2019-04-01-thoughtworker.md

 lang: en
 ---

-Finally I found time to write this post, I want to say it to the world: I moved abroad.
+Finally,, I found time to write this post, I want to say it to the world: I moved abroad.

 After a long period in Milan, I decided finally to move abroad.
 I decided finally to change my life and to escape from my comfort-zone.

-From today I will live in Barcelona, Spain.
+From today, II will live in Barcelona, Spain.
 What is the name of the company I will work for?

 ### Thoughtworks